Site-to-Site VPN Overview

 - The entire communication between the source and destination sites is encrypted, significantly lowering the chances of information theft.

 When you set up Site-to-Site VPN, it has two redundant IPSec tunnels.
 Oracle encourages you to configure your CPE device to use both tunnels (if your device supports it).
 Note that in the past, Oracle created IPSec connections that had up to four IPSec tunnels.

-The following two routing types are available, and you choose the routing type separately for each IPSec tunnel in Site-to-Site VPN:
+The following three routing types are available, and you choose the routing type separately for each IPSec tunnel in Site-to-Site VPN: